 (Exceptions will be reviewed on a case by case basis by the Festival Director.

 Email victoryiff@gmail.com for more information or to make a request.)
-We're usually pretty lenient on completion dates, especially if you have begun your festival tour after late 2023.
+We're usually pretty lenient on completion dates, especially if you have begun your festival tour after mid 2024.

-Films should not have been in Commercial Release prior to the end date of the festival, including DVD/BluRay release, Online Streaming or Commercial Viewing.
+Films should not have been in Commercial Release prior to the end date of the festival, including DVD/BluRay release, Online Streaming or Commercial Viewing —applies to all submissions except for those in the Music Video category.

-Screening at other film festivals is fine and/or other private screenings.
+Screening at other film festivals is permitted and/or other private screenings.

 All films must be in the English Language or Subtitled in English.